Koredotcom/docs/docs/xo/automation/use-cases/dialogs/navigating-dialog-tasks.md

             Starting with version 9.0 of the Kore.ai XO Platform, newly created tasks will use the new, Conversation-Driven Builder.

 * **Quick Start Guide** – If you are just getting started using the Kore.ai XO Platform, we recommend that you take a look at this guide, which will show you the basics of working with the Dialog Builder.
-* **Talk to Bot** – This is where you can easily test your VA, by simulating an interaction between a user and your VA.
+* **Test** – This is where you can easily test your VA, by simulating an interaction between a user and your VA.

 ## Dialog Task Options